book icon Everything you need to know about cloud printing

 1. There’s no need to rush

+If you’re still managing with an on-premise print management set-up, you don’t need to speed over to the cloud.
 If your workplace already has an infrastructure in place for your printing, you don’t need to go full Office Space on your print server to keep up with the trend of moving to the cloud.

-2. If your print environment is simple, you can move now\
+2. If your print environment is simple, you can move now

 3. Choose public cloud-native solutions, not public cloud-added

-This is all about the difference between public cloud and private cloud - which we’ve written a handy guide on in our cloud basics blog series .
-The main difference being public cloud is shared resources over the internet whereas private cloud is purpose-built cloud functionality hosted in a data center.
-The biggest contrast between private and public cloud is security - you control your private cloud data, public cloud is outsourced to a provider.
+This is all about the difference between public cloud and private cloud, which we’ve written a handy guide on in our cloud basics blog series .
+It gets complicated, but the main difference is that the public cloud uses shared resources over the internet, whereas the private cloud is purpose-built cloud functionality hosted in a data center.

 When most people consider moving to the cloud, they’ll be looking at a public cloud solution (i.e. Google Workspace, Microsoft 365).
-Therefore, if you’re going public cloud, go public cloud-native.
-Don’t get public cloud-added, which is a private cloud solution that’s been hurriedly adapted to create a public cloud effect - that’s just going to mask a lot of expense and complexity.
+Therefore, if you’re going public cloud, go public cloud native.
+Don’t get public cloud-added, which is a private cloud solution that’s been hurriedly adapted to create a public cloud effect.
+That’s just going to mask a lot of expense and complexity.

 We specifically chose not to adapt our flagship solution PaperCut MF to the public cloud.
 It would be a stretch to claim world-class security if we just migrated our existing codebase from private to public.
 We made the conscientious decision to perform a line-one code rewrite specifically for public cloud when creating our cloud-native print management solution, PaperCut Hive .